aexoden/edge/README.md

 ### LIVESPLIT

 Enables or disables LiveSplit integration.
 By default this is disabled.
-Enabling this requires luasocket and a correctly configured LiveSplit.
+Enabling this requires a correctly configured LiveSplit.

 ### SAVESTATE